pfhonore/puppet-slurm/README.md

 * `slurm::manage_health_check`: Boolean that tells puppet whether this module will manage the health checking program.
 Default is true.
 * `slurm::health_check_program`: String that sets the location of the health check program on a slurm client.
 Default is undefined.
 * `slurm::health_check_program_source`: String that sets where puppet will get the source for the health check program from.
 Default is undefined.
+* `slurm::manage_slurm_conf_nfs_mount`: Boolean that turns on sharing out the slurm.conf via a NFS mount rather than each node having an independent conf.
+This makes it easier to have a consistent configuration across large clusters.
+Default is false.
+It does not set up the NFS export.
+* `slurm::slurm_conf_nfs_location`: String that sets where the slurm.conf will be mounted.
+Default is `/var/lib/slurm/etc`.
+* `slurm::slurm_conf_nfs_device`: String that sets up the NFS device to be mounted.
+Default is undefined.
+* `slurm::slurm_conf_nfs_options`: String that sets the NFS options for the mount.
+Default is `rw,sync,noexec,nolock,auto`.

+####Slurmctld
+* `slurm::controller`: Boolean that decides if this host you are on will act as the slurm master, namely run the slurmctld process.
+Default is false.
+* `slurm::save_state_location`: String that sets where the current state of the scheduler will be saved.
+Default is `/var/lib/slurm/state`.
+* `slurm::slurmctld_log_file`: String that sets where the log for the slurmd will be written.
+Default is `/var/log/slurm/slurmctld.log`.

+####Slurmd
+* `slurm::node`: Boolean that decides if this host will be a slurm client, namely run the slurmd process and accept jobs.
+Default is true.
+* `slurm::slurmd_log_file`: String that sets where the log for the slurmd will be written.
+Default is `/var/log/slurm/slurmd.log`.

 ####Slurmdbd